Islamic Deals

 Key figures: Lucas Cardee (Architect)

-Significance: The royal mosque of the Banten Sultanate and a major site of visitation.
+Significance: The royal mosque of the Banten Sultanate and a major heritage site.

 Architectural styles: Javanese, Chinese, European